cschalenborgh/php-pushover/README.md

 > Set a title if you want to show a text instead of the actual url.

 * setSound
 > Set the notification sound to be played.
-See Pushover API for options or use getSoundList()
+See Pushover API for options or use getSoundsList()

 * setDevice
 > Leave this empty if you want to send to all user's devices.
 This can be user specific!